Note: I get commissions for purchases made through links in this post.

 Conclusions about the Champion 100554 3500W Generator

 I said at the top that this was a popular model among RV owners.
 Perhaps now you can see why.
-I don’t own an RV and would be quite pleased with this Champion generator myself.
+I don’t own an RV but would still be quite pleased with this Champion generator myself.

 I think, whether or not you own an RV, you should seriously consider getting this generator if you’re in the market for one.
 I wouldn’t hesitate to order one online either.
 After all, you get it shipped to your door without the hassle of dragging it home some other way.